rcantini/rcantini.github.io/content/courses/ds4iot/exam/project.md

 The **deadline** for delivering the projects (*report + code*) is **7 days before the exam**.

-Info about the project and the exam available [here](../../pdf/Projects.pdf)
+More info about the project and the exam are available [here](../../pdf/Projects.pdf)

 # Topic assignments